tirzah-dev/Group-Tour/README.md

 - As a group member I can send all group members notifications or comments
 ##### Site Visitors(not yet members)
 - As a site visitor I can get travel itinerary ideas from suggestions
+#### Beyond MVP
+ Do we want the ability for others to see great trip ideas that other groups have voted on?- maybe a search function for cities?
+ A way to interact with an external APi that has tours in different cities.